Human intelligence: Piaget's theory and Neo-Piagetian theories

-Degree of progress through these stages are correlated, but not identical with psychometric IQ.
-Piaget conceptualizes intelligence as an activity more than a capacity.
+Progress through these stages is correlated with, but not identical to psychometric IQ.
+Piaget conceptualizes intelligence as an activity more than as a capacity.

 One of Piaget's most famous studies focused purely on the discriminative abilities of children between the ages of two and a half years old, and four and a half years old.
 He began the study by taking children of different ages and placing two lines of sweets, one with the sweets in a line spread further apart, and one with the same number of sweets in a line placed more closely together.
-He found that, "Children between 2 years, 6 months old and 3 years, 2 months old correctly discriminate the relative number of objects in two rows; between 3 years, 2 months and 4 years, 6 months they indicate a longer row with fewer objects to have "more"; after 4 years, 6 months they again discriminate correctly".
+He found that, "Children between 2 years, 6 months old and 3 years, 2 months old correctly discriminate the relative number of objects in two rows; between 3 years, 2 months and 4 years, 6 months they indicate a longer row with fewer objects to have 'more'; after 4 years, 6 months they again discriminate correctly".
 Initially younger children were not studied, because if at the age of four years a child could not conserve quantity, then a younger child presumably could not either.
 The results show however that children that are younger than three years and two months have quantity conservation, but as they get older they lose this quality, and do not recover it until four and a half years old.
 This attribute may be lost temporarily because of an overdependence on perceptual strategies, which correlates more candy with a longer line of candy, or because of the inability for a four-year-old to reverse situations.

-By the end of this experiment several results were found.
-First, younger children have a discriminative ability that shows the logical capacity for cognitive operations exists earlier than acknowledged.
-This study also reveals that young children can be equipped with certain qualities for cognitive operations, depending on how logical the structure of the task is.
-Research also shows that children develop explicit understanding at age 5 and as a result, the child will count the sweets to decide which has more.
+This experiment demonstrated several results.
+First, younger children have a discriminative ability that shows the logical capacity for cognitive operations exists earlier than previously acknowledged.
+Also, young children can be equipped with certain qualities for cognitive operations, depending on how logical the structure of the task is.
+Research also shows that children develop explicit understanding at age five and as a result, the child will count the sweets to decide which has more.
 Finally the study found that overall quantity conservation is not a basic characteristic of humans' native inheritance.

-Piaget's theory has been criticized for the age of appearance of a new model of the world, such as object permanence, being dependent on how the testing is done (see the article on object permanence).
+Piaget's theory has been criticized on the grounds that the age of appearance of a new model of the world, such as object permanence, is dependent on how the testing is done (see the article on object permanence).
 More generally, the theory may be very difficult to test empirically because of the difficulty of proving or disproving that a mental model is the explanation for the results of the testing.

 Neo-Piagetian theories of cognitive development expand Piaget's theory in various ways such as also considering psychometric-like factors such as processing speed and working memory, "hypercognitive" factors like self-monitoring, more stages, and more consideration on how progress may vary in different domains such as spatial or social.